aot29/VEUNDMINT_TUB_Brueckenkurs/README.md

 ```
 make all course=PhysikBK
 ```
+This will build the HTML and the PDF versions of the course.
+You can skip PDFs by replacing "all" by "nopdf" in the above command.

 ## 4. Testing
 You can now start the webserver and see the result in a browser by calling (preferably in another console):
 ```